Andrea368/Amazon-short-service/README.md

 # Amazon-short-service
-PHP script to use the amazon site to shorten your url with amzn.to
+PHP script to use the amazon site to short your amazon url to amzn.to without limits